plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 met.synthesize(store_progress=True, max_iter=50)
 ```

 We then call the {func}`plot_synthesis_status <plenoptic.synthesize.metamer.plot_synthesis_status>` function to see how things are doing.
 The image on the left shows the metamer at this moment, while the center plot shows the loss over time, with the red dot pointing out the current loss, and the rightmost plot shows the representation error.
-If a model has a `plot_representation` method, this plot can be more informative, but this plot can always be created.
+If a model has a `plot_representation` <!-- skip-lint --> method, this plot can be more informative, but this plot can always be created.

 ```{code-cell} ipython3
 # model response error plot has two subplots, so we increase its relative width